-City of Beverly Hills just released a request for proposals (RFP) for the reconstruction of Santa Monica Boulevard.
-It’s a big project that will reconfigure this most important and symbolic thoroughfare, and the RFP will guide contractors that bid on the project.
+City of Beverly Hills just released a Santa Monica Boulevard reconstruction request for proposals (RFP) that will guide contractors which bid on this very significant project.
 It gives guidance about specific requirements but also communicates conceptually how we expect a new corridor to function.
 We’ve taken a look at the RFP to see what it suggests about our city’s interest in expanding mobility options on this heavily-traveled corridor, and we’re not heartened: it neither includes ‘complete streets’ principles nor suggests a strong commitment to on-street bicycle lanes.

 The backstory: Last Spring, the City of Beverly Hills Department of Public Works presented to City Council an RFP draft for review.
 We found that RFP wanting in two key areas: it neither referenced the state’s ‘complete streets’ policy guidance nor did it reflect an expectation that tomorrow’s post-reconstruction corridor would accommodate pedestrians and cyclists better we do today.
 We expressed our concerns to Council in both written comments and verbally in Council study session.

 At the urging of now Vice-Mayor John Mirisch, Council sent it back and told staff to include the necessary language in order to communicate to bidders that Beverly Hills supports a ‘complete streets’ approach to the new boulevard.